RR0/uDb/README.md

 First I would like to thank Larry Hatch for his invaluable work in building this huge quality database.

+Also I would like to thank _EvillerBob_ for his own work on decoding the database.
+Notably he helped me [localizing the latitude/longitude bytes](http://www.abovetopsecret.com/forum/thread585935/pg8#pid22029387) and corrected some wrong interpretations I made.

-Then I want to thank [Isaac Koi](http://www.isaackoi.com) for his restless efforts in collecting and sharing UFO data with the permission of their owners.
+Last but not least, I want to thank [Isaac Koi](http://www.isaackoi.com) for his restless efforts in collecting and sharing UFO data with the permission of their owners.
 This work could not have been possible without him, who managed to run the old software, perform an textual export of the data, and got the permission from Larry's nephew (the holder of Larry's Power of Attorney) to share Larry's work.